oskariorg/oskari-frontend/api/mapping/featuredata/bundle.md

 Setting disableExport to true will remove Export button from the feature data grid and thereby will disable exporting of feature data.

-## Bundle state

-No statehandling has been implemented.

-## Requests the bundle handles

-This bundle doesn't handle any requests.

 ## Requests the bundle sends out

 <table class="table">